‡T Needle crystals | 1. Simple needle | a. Elementary needle b. Bundle of elementary needles |

 see innumerable snow falling in sequence from the sky bacause a snow

-crystal such as a minute glasswork continues to fall unlimitedly as far
+crystal such as a minute glasswork continues to fall unlimitedly as far as

 the eye can see.